-Mokhaberat (the Minister of telecommunications) to arrange a meeting with a foreign expert to examine the stone, and the minister replied in a letter that he will bring Monsieur Dij [Dietzsch] to the court the following day (Fig. 2).
+According to documents available, it was the Shah himself who asked Aligholi Khan Mokhber od-Dowlah, Vazir-e Mokhaberat (the Minister of telecommunications) to arrange a meeting with a foreign expert to examine the stone, and the minister replied in a letter that he will bring Monsieur Dij [Dietzsch] to the court the following day (Fig. 2).

 The first investigation of the meteorite by a meteoriticist was by Aristides Brezina, who named it "Veramin" but commented that the circumstances of the fall were still shrouded in obscurity (Brezina, 1881).
-According to his information, the main mass
+According to his information, the main mass of the meteorite was kept outdoor, in the royal gardens in Tehran.
+He also noted the occurrence of a fusion crust, but mentioned the fact that some rust had developed on his specimen.
+From the primary mineralogy, Brezina (1881) grouped the meteorite with the then newly fallen (in 1879) Estherville and other known mesosiderites.

 Figure 2.
-The Letter of Minister Aligholi Khan Mokhber od-Dowlah to Naser al-Din Shah (May, 1880), saying that rethat he will bring Monsieur Dietzsch, a German mining engineer, to the royal court the following day (May, 1880), Reproduced from original archival document.
+The Letter of Minister Aligholi Khan Mokhber od-Dowlah to Naser al-Din Shah, saying that that he will bring Monsieur Dietzsch, a German mining engineer, to the royal court the following day (May, 1880).
+Reproduced from original archival document.